Launching today, Open Farms is a grassroots initiative to reconnect rural and urban Kiwis through a nationwide Open Farm Day on Sunday March 1st 2020.

 Through Open Farms, farmers can share their food and fibre story directly with Kiwis.
 This might include traditional farm day activities like farm walks or animal demonstrations, through to land stewardship showcases like bug hunts, wetland tours and river critter buckets.

-Open Farms is backed by five sponsors - Beef + Lamb New Zealand, DairyNZ, the Our Land and Water National Science Challenge and Farmside Powered by Vodafone - and supported by ten channel partners across rural and urban New Zealand.
+Open Farms is backed by five sponsors – Beef + Lamb New Zealand, DairyNZ, the Our Land and Water National Science Challenge and Farmside backed by One NZ – and supported by ten channel partners across rural and urban New Zealand.

 Sam McIvor, CEO of Beef + Lamb New Zealand, says inviting Kiwis to actively participate in food production is critical for the industry.
 “Kiwi farmers want to get closer to our customers.
 Inviting them on-farm to genuinely experience the way we grow food and manage our environment is a win all-round.
 That’s why we’ve supported Open Farms since its inception and we’re excited to see it launch today.
 We’ll be strongly encouraging our sheep and beef farmers to get involved with the initiative.”